wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/parallelism.md

 tasks in less time, ideally in two hours. **With parallelism we can decrease program execution time**.

 Unfortunately, most real-world programs do not have ideal parallelism behavior.
-In other words, they do not run $p$ times faster when executed on $p$ cores.
+In other words, they do not run $p$ times faster when executed on
+$p$ cores.
 Instead, they execute less than $p$ times faster.
 This may seem surprising, but comes about due to many reasons.
+One of these reasons is that program tasks running on different cores still compete for shared hardware and/or software resources.
+Each time tasks compete for such resources, i.e., one task has to wait for the other task being done using that resource, there is a loss in parallel efficiency.
+These resources can include
-For instance, when two tasks execute concurrently on two different cores, they still compete for the memory hierarchy, e.g., the L3 cache and the memory bus.
-We refer you to computer architecture courses/textbooks for more details.
-In this module, we assume that two tasks running on two different cores do not compete for the memory hierarchy.
-But even so, there are other reasons why a program cannot achieve ideal parallelism.
+the network card, the disk, the network, the operating system's kernel data structures.
+One hardware resource for which program tasks that run on different cores almost always compete is the memory hierarchy, e.g., the L3 cache and the memory bus (we refer you to computer architecture textbooks for details on the memory hierarchy).
+The memory hierarchy is thus a notorious culprit for loss of parallel efficiency loss.

+In this module, we make the simplifying assumptions that program tasks running on different cores do not compete for any of the above resources.
-Before we get to these reasons, let us first define two crucial metrics:
-*Parallel Speedup* and *Parallel Efficiency*.
+*And yet, there are other reasons why a program cannot achieve ideal parallelism!* Before we get to these reasons, let us first define two crucial metrics: *Parallel Speedup* and *Parallel Efficiency*.

 ### Parallel Speedup